 |Sean Condon||Condon's Farm||Crecora, Co.
 Limerick|

 |Bill & Marianne George||Coolaknowle||Co.
 Laois|

 |Patrick & Anne Bradley||For Gut Sake||Newtowngore, Co.
 Leitrim|

 |Bat Sheehan||Sheehan's Farm||Mallow, Cork|

 |Siobhan Ni Ghairbhith||St. Tola Goat's Milk||Inagh, Co.
 Clare|

 Full contact details and stockists where applicable are available here.

-Raw Milk Ireland is a co-ordinated effort by farmers, food sellers, food organisations and consumers who worked together as the Campaign for Raw Milk Ireland to try and put a stop to the Government’s proposed ban on the sale of raw milk in Ireland in 2011.
+Raw Milk Ireland was formed in In June 2011 by a group of farmers, food sellers, food organisations and consumers.
+We came together to speak to the government with a single voice in reaction to a proposed ban on the sale of raw milk in Ireland.

 Weston A Price Foundation